-A few gals who attended our Endo walk suffer also from Ado.
-And one gal who showed up to our last Endo support group meeting suffers from Ado (but not Endo).
+A few folks who attended our Endo walk suffer also from Adeno.
+And one who showed up to our last Endo support group meeting suffers from Ado (but not Endo).
 It’s a term I’m beginning to hear a lot more about.
 But, what is it?

 What is Adenomyosis?

 So if you’ve been reading these blogs, you probably know all about Endometriosis.
-Adenomyosis is often described as Endometriosis inside the walls of the uterus : the same implants and lesions as Endo form within the uterine walls and muscle tissue.
-They cramp, they bleed, they spread…just like Endo.
+Adenomyosis is often described as Endometriosis inside the walls of the uterus : similar implants and lesions as Endo form within the uterine walls and muscle tissue.
+They cramp, they slough, they spread…just like Endo.

 Adenomyosis can sometimes be misdiagnosed as fibroids.
 Some implants can grow into tumor-like masses, showing up on imaging scans, which may be misread as fibroids.
 These masses are called adenomyoma.